ryantd42/NY-Legislative-Git/2023/A4243B-2023/bill.md

   (f) The feasibility and constructability of wildlife crossing  infras- tructure; and
-  (g)  Any  additional  information that the department of environmental conservation, department of motor vehicles, and non-governmental  organ- izations  deems  necessary  and  appropriate to carry out the intent and purposes of this act.
+  (g)  Any  additional  information that the department of environmental conservation deems necessary and appropriate to carry out the intent and purposes of this act.
   § 4.
-Two years after the effective date of this act, the department of transportation in conjunction with the New York state thruway  authority shall  shall make public its identified list of priority wildlife cross- ing opportunities.
-The priority opportunity list and accompanying infor- mation listed below shall be updated every five years after  publication of  the  initial list.
-The publicized list of the top ten priority wild- life crossing opportunities shall be accompanied by the following infor-
+Two years after the effective date of this act, the department of transportation in conjunction with the New York state thruway  authority shall  make  public  its  identified  list of priority wildlife crossing opportunities.
+The priority opportunity list and  accompanying  informa- tion listed below shall be updated every five years after publication of the  initial  list.
+The publicized list of the top ten priority wildlife crossing opportunities shall be accompanied by  the  following  informa-
- mation:
+ tion:
   (a) Feasibility factors impacting construction for the top five of the top ten wildlife crossing opportunities, which should include any avail- able and helpful estimate costs, the availability and habitat quality of the  land  on  either  side  of  the  crossings, and any relevant public support for the crossings;
   (b) A description of any methodologies used  beyond  the  requirements listed  in  subdivisions  (a)  and  (b)  of section three of this act to create the top ten list; and
   (c) A list of available federal grant funds that the top five projects are eligible for.
+ A. 4243--B  3

   § 5.
-The  department of transportation may consult with any state or local office, agency, or department and request or  receive  information
+The department of transportation may consult with  any  state  or local  office,  agency, or department and request or receive information from any such entity that is relevant and material to the completion  of this study and report.
- A. 4243--A  3

- from  any such entity that is relevant and material to the completion of this study and report.
   §  6.
 The  department  of  transportation is hereby directed to addi- tionally update  appropriate  design  guidance,  including  the  Highway